 Historical Carnival in Saint-Rhémy-en-Bosses

-From February 23rd to 25th.
+February 2021.
 Traditional masks and commemoration of Napoleon’s passage.

 The Historical Carnival in Saint-Rhémy-en-Bosses is both a carnival celebration and a historical remembrance.
-It lasts 3 days, from Sunday, February 23rd to Tuesday, February 25th, 2020.
+It lasts 3 days, in February 2021.

 It’s also one of the Carnival of Coumba-Freida (the territory of Valpelline and Grand San Bernardo Valley) in Val d’Aosta region (Aosta Valley Region)